 About Me

 As for my educational background, I started my BSc in Astronomy on 2016 at PUC and graduated around mid 2020 by presenting an undergraduate research thesis titled Period-change rates in Large Magellanic Cloud Cepheids revisited with Prof. Marcio Catelan as my advisor.
-Then, in 2021 I joined UNSW Canberra for a PhD in Physics under the supervision of Dr. Ashley Ruiter, with whom I am working on my thesis about sub-dwarf B stars’ formation and evolution by using both the rapid binary population synthesis code COMPAS and the stellar structure code MESA.You can find more details about my academic background in my CV.
+Then, in 2021 I joined UNSW Canberra for a PhD in Physics under the supervision of Dr. Ashley Ruiter, with whom I worked on my thesis about sub-dwarf B stars’ formation and evolution by using both the rapid binary population synthesis code COMPAS and the stellar structure code MESA.
+You can find more details about my academic background in my CV.

 During my free time I sometimes play videogames (Mass Effect is one of the reasons why I got into astronomy), read webcomics and practice/learn the Korean language (제 웹사이트 방문하셔서 감사합니다 ㅎㅎ).